projectwilberforce/projectwilberforce.github.io/cameralens/manual/index.md

  - Tone Mapping (ACES)
  - Color LUTs Support

 You can buy this package at [Unity Asset Store](http://u3d.as/Sgg).

+There is a watermarked [demo available at our pages](https://projectwilberforce.github.io/cameralens/demo).

 These effects can be used to make your scenes look closer to as if they were captured with real camera and lens - making computer generated graphics look more natural or to achieve the "cinematic look" for cut scenes or in-game.
 Being very tweakable, the effects can be combined, reordered, customized and overdone to create interesting looks or visual effects.